Marti-Dolce-Flatiron-School-Projects/introduction-to-arrays-ft-110920-a/README.md

 ### What are arrays?
 1. List of elements, such as datatypes such as (String, number, other arrays, objects, hashes)
 2. They are a datatype

+Arrays are created with straight brackets [].
+The elements inside of arrays are divided by , for example:
+Gem is a Ruby toolset added for debugging